The Latest from the ABM Experts

 Sales development serves as a bridge between marketing and sales, effectively making a sales development representative the glue that holds ABM intact.
 Without an effective and well-aligned sales development team, alignment between sales and marketing is incredibly difficult, making implementing an ABM strategy virtually impossible.

-If you lead an SDR team that’s implementing ABM or considering it for the future, use the following tips to build and empower account-based sales development.
+If you lead an SDR team that’s implementing account based sales or considering it for the future, use the following tips to build and empower account-based sales development.

 It Starts with Research and Personalization